• Skip to primary navigation

 The terms are often used interchangeably – but they actually have different meanings.

-And, for some of us – especially for those who English is a second language – describing what a disease is and how it differs from a disorder, syndrome or condition can be quite difficult.
+And, for some of us – especially ESL writers looking for tips – describing what a disease is and how it differs from a disorder, syndrome or condition can be quite difficult.

 So, what IS the difference?